costineesti/about-me/content/notes/genai9.md

 The concept itself sounds awesome.
 Let's see how it looks on paper.
 Also, Steven pointed out how this must have been a catalyst of all the fly-through videos we see today.

+Before we start, NeRF is data hungry.
+It simply memorizes the world, but it's unable to generalize.
+If we give it a set of drums, it will know that set and not another one.

 >[!summary] NERF
 >* Generating rays from camera poses
 >* Using an MLP to predict color and density for each point in space